ericwbailey/ericwbailey.website/source/published/a-year-at-github.md

 We’re also building this plane as we fly it—there is no historical precedent for this kind of work at this level.

-Some web industry practices don’t scale for this kind of work, and some are actually counter-productive.
+Many established web industry practices don’t scale for this kind of work.
+Some are actually counter-productive.
 You also have to contend with politics, and doing more [with less](https://www.cnbc.com/2023/06/15/microsoft-stock-hits-record-as-leaders-see-10-billion-in-ai-revenue.html).
 There is also the notion that **the more successful an accessibility team is, the more invisible their work becomes**.

 The work can also be extremely rewarding.